apache/cordova-docs/docs/phonegap/camera/parameter/cameraOptions.md

         };

 - __allowEdit:__ Allow simple editing of image before selection. (`Boolean`)

+- __EncodingType:__ Choose the encoding of the returned image file.
+Defined in navigator.camera.EncodingType (`Number`)

+            Camera.EncodingType = {
+                JPEG : 0,               // Return JPEG encoded image
+                PNG : 1                 // Return PNG encoded image
+            };

+- __targetWidth:__ Width in pixels to scale image.
+Must be used with targetHeight.
+Aspect ratio is maintained. (`Number`)
+- __targetHeight:__ Height in pixels to scale image.
+Must be used with targetWidth.
+Aspect ratio is maintained. (`Number`)

 Android Quirks
 --------------

 - Ignores the `allowEdit` parameter.
 - Camera.PictureSourceType.PHOTOLIBRARY and Camera.PictureSourceType.SAVEDPHOTOALBUM both display the same photo album.
+- Camera.EncodingType is not supported.

 BlackBerry Quirks
 -----------------